lukaskondmann/SiROC/README.md

 on four datasets.
 Besides accurate predictions without the need for training, SiROC also provides a well-calibrated uncertainty of its predictions.

 ![](sample.gif)

+## Data

+Get the OSCD dataset from [IEEE Dataport](https://ieee-dataport.org/open-access/oscd-onera-satellite-change-detection).
+Unfortunately, we do not have permission to share the three smaller datasets involved in the paper as we do not own them.

+## Reference

 If you use our method, please cite: